SFDO-Tooling/CumulusCI/docs/github_actions.rst

 Deploy to a Persistent Org
 --------------------------
-The final step in a CI pipeline is often deploying newly verified changes into a production environment.
+The final step in a CI pipeline is often deploying newly-verified changes into a production environment.
-In the context of a Salesforce this could mean a couple of different things.
+In the context of a Salesforce project, this could mean a couple of different things.
 It could mean that you want to deploy changes in a managed package project into a packaging org.
 It could also mean that you want to deploy changes in a project to a production org.